Fully describe the business's activities?

 Is a copy of the lease available?

-We have a copy of the Title Deed and Lease hold on file.
+We have a copy of the Title Deed.
 As broker I need to make a note that the business documentation and business record keeping is of immaculate standard.

 Do you require a licence?